An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Computational experiments

-The results of \cref{tab:timing-surfaces} lead us to a few observations.
-Most notably, we observe that if $\EE$ is a small finite field, the run time and memory consumption can be much larger than for $\EE = \QQ$ or a large finite field.
+The results of \cref{tab:timing-surfaces,tab:timing-surfaces:phases} lead us to a few observations.
+Most notably, we observe that if $\FF$ is a small finite field, the run time (and also memory consumption) can be much larger than for $\FF = \QQ$ or a large finite field.
 We observed that the run time and memory consumption are tightly correlated.
 In the interest of a tight representation, we omit precise numbers for memory consumption.

+All instances of reasonable size that can be computed within seconds are fast because in fact, \cref{algo:verify} essentially does nothing: in these cases (marked with an asterisk in \cref{tab:timing-surfaces}), the set $T$ in \cref{algo:verify} is empty, which means that the algorithm need not do any expensive calculations over the fraction field $\EE$.
+In cases where the verification process actually needs to do such calculations (instances without asterisk), we see in \cref{tab:timing-surfaces:phases} that the total run time is dominated by the verification step.

 As far as the coefficients are concerned, we picked the first few finite fields of prime order, namely $\GF{2}$, $\GF{3}$ and $\GF{5}$ plus $\GF{7919}$ as one fairly large finite field; the particular prime 7919 does not seem to be important.
 In \cref{ex:not every generic shift is concrete} we saw that for some input a particular field may be too small to allow for a sufficiently generic matrix of the correct size.
-Accordingly, the columns for $\GF{2}$ and $\GF{3}$ in \cref{tab:timing-surfaces} exhibit several cases where 100 trials were not enough to find a generic matrix.
+Accordingly, we will see some cases in \cref{sec:non-surfaces} below where 500 trials were not enough to find a sufficiently generic matrix.
 Therefore, we experimented with extending the ground fields; these are the columns with $\GF{4}$, $\GF{9}$, $\GF{25}$ and $\GF{7919^2}$.
-We observe that if $\EE$ is one of $\QQ$, $\GF{7919}$ or $\GF{7919^2}$, every instance that could be computed was actually obtained as $\Delta_g(S)$ for the first pick for $g$.
+We observe that if $\FF$ is one of $\QQ$, $\GF{7919}$ or $\GF{7919^2}$, every instance that could be computed was actually obtained as $\Delta_g(K^{(2)})$ for the first pick for $g$.
 For smaller fields, this is not the case.
-However, passing from the prime field $\GF{p}$ to the algebraic extension $\GF{p^2}$ makes it much easier to find a generic matrix.
-In some cases, where $p\in\{2,3\}$, this trick allows us to compute shifts, which are unaccessible otherwise.
-Of course, computing in a more complicated finite field comes at the expense of longer computations and greater memory consumption.
+However, passing from the prime field $\GF{p}$ to the algebraic extension $\GF{p^2}$ makes it much easier to find a generic matrix; we see this by the numbers in the columns \enquote{\#trials} decreasing when passing from $\GF{p}$ to $\GF{p^2}$.
+In some cases in \cref{sec:non-surfaces} below, where $p\in\{2,3\}$, this trick allows us to compute shifts, which are inaccessible otherwise.
+Of course, computing in a more complicated finite field can come, depending on the instance, at the expense of longer computations and greater memory consumption in phase A.